eclipse-sirius/sirius-emf-json/README.md

 ### Building

-The build uses [Tycho](http://www.eclipse.org/tycho/).
+The build uses Maven and [Tycho](http://www.eclipse.org/tycho/).
 To launch a complete build, issue:

 ```
 mvn clean package -f releng/org.eclipse.sirius.emfjson.releng/pom.xml
 ```

 from the top-level directory.

+Note that you will need to use Java 11 to run the build.
+Java 12 and later are currently not supported.

 The resulting update-site (p2 repository) can be found in `packaging/org.eclipse.sirius.update/target/repository`.

 ### License